Google Ads vs. SEO – An Introduction

 In this age of Digitisation, many traditional businesses have started taking their business online.
 Whether it’s a simple application for your smartphone or a website visited by millions of users worldwide, this practice has been proven incredibly effective.
 New names have been emerging in the digital world for the past 7 years (Source: UNCTAD).
 What’s more?
-Making a website has been simplified and getting a domain is rather cheap these days.
+Making a website is simple and getting a domain is rather cheap these days.
 But that’s just the first step!
 You have made a website for your business, or a blog to share your thoughts and now you need to generate traffic on your webpage.
 Getting good traffic on your website is very important as it is the primary source of your digital revenue.

 There are many ways to make a website effective and attractive to generate traffic.
-Today, we are going to compare two major aspects that matter the most: Google Ads v/s SEO
+Today, we are going to compare two major aspects that matter the most: Google Ads vs SEO

 What is Google Ads (Google AdWords)?

 As the name suggests, Google Ads (previously known as Google Adwords) is an advertising platform provided by Google.
 Advertisers use this platform to launch ad campaigns that may appear through Google Search result pages, YouTube advertisements, and Gmail promotions.
-Furthermore, your advertisements may appear on various websites or blogs that have participated in the Google Adsense program.
-Know the difference between AdWords and AdSense with this article by WordStream!

 Google advertisement functions on Cost per Click (CPC) or Cost per Thousand Impressions (CPM).
 In CPC, you have to pay a certain amount to google each time someone clicks on your advertisement.
 In CPM, you have to pay a certain amount to Google each time your advertisement makes an appearance anywhere to the users.
-While Google Ads are restricted only to the Google Search Engine or websites that have enrolled in the Google AdSense program, it is a widely used platform globally and hence, worth considering as an advertiser.
+While Google Ads are restricted only to the Google Search Engine or websites that have enrolled in the Google Ads program, it is a widely used platform globally and hence, worth considering as an advertiser.

 What is Search Engine Optimisation (SEO)?